jsn14/the-weather-app/README.md

 >Application must have access to location service of the device to use.
 * Manual mode
 ```
-user can enter [ City ] name manully as well if location service is not available.
+user can enter [ City ] name manually as well if location service is not available.
 ```

 ## Future scope